 On health and safety grounds we do not allow children to wear jewellery in our school.
 The exceptions to this rule are small (not dangling) ear-ring studs in pierced ears.
 Watches are also permitted.
 Earrings and watches must be removed during PE and games on health and safety grounds.
 Staff are not permitted to remove earrings.
-Plasters from home must be sent into school for PE lessons and sports events to cover earrings which cannot be removed for the first six weeks after piercing.
 School takes no responsibility for their safe keeping.